-Many wonder why the bottles of wine are 75cl and not 1L.
-Les Grappes are there to answer this question!
+Many people wonder why wine bottles are 75cl and not 1L.
+The Clusters The following pages are here to answer this question!

-The wine bottles were standardized at 75 cl because at the time, the main customers of the French wine estates were our English neighbours.
-But the difference between the English and the French is a concern for the exchanges.
-The measurement system of the English is the imperial gallon which is precisely equivalent to 4.54609 litres.
-Conversions from one measure to another are not simple and therefore a common quantity must be found.
+Wine bottles were standardized to 75 cl because at the time, the main customers of French wineries were our English neighbors.
+But the difference in measurement between the English and the French is a concern for trade.
+The English system of measurement is the imperial gallon which is precisely equivalent to 4.54609 liters.
+The conversions from one measure to another are not simple and it is necessary to find a common quantity.

-Even today, the wine trade is still marked by this history because most cases of wine bottles are sold in groups of 6 or 12!
+Even today, the wine trade is still marked by this history because most cases of wine bottles are sold by 6 or 12!